KhronosGroup/glTF-Sample-Models/2.0/Sponza/README.md

 Tangents have been computed using MikkTSpace, as the original OBJ model did not have them.
 I have manually inspected the normals, and it looks correct to me.
-Be aware that W is -1.0 for most of the tangent signs, you will need to handle tangent W for correct results.

 ## Sources